clikader/server-scripts/README.md

 - Test in a non-production environment first
 - Ensure you have backups of critical data
 - Review the scripts before running them

-## 📞 Support

-For issues or questions, please open an issue on GitHub.